 We must make the choices that enable us to fulfill the deepest capacities of our real selves. ~Thomas Merton

-What choices motivated by self-knowledge, truth, and love can your country make as it prepares for the mounting crisis of the coronavirus pandemic?
-What choices can you make?
+What choices motivated by self-knowledge, truth, and love can you and your country make at election time?
+What choices can you make right now?